-In this regard a stronger focus on walking, biking and transit infrastructure will be crucial, but the significance of a compact form of development in reducing driving should not be overlooked.
+In this regard, a stronger focus on walking, biking, and transit infrastructure will be crucial, but the significance of mixeding of land uses and a compact form of development in reducing driving should not be overlooked.
 The environmental benefits of dense, walkable neighborhoods dovetail with the increasing preference across age groups to live in walkable places served by a mix of uses and amenities.

-Of course, not even the most sustainable transportation planning and real estate development strategies will be able to resolve every environmental challenge facing the county.
+Of course, not even the most sustainable transportation planning, and real estateland use and development strategies will be able to resolve every environmental challenge facing the county.
 Thrive Montgomery 2050 builds on the tradition of robust protection of the natural environment.
 It proposes a series of strategies to mitigate the effects of climate change and minimize pollution.
 The plan also anticipates the need for public and private infrastructure to be made more resilient so as to withstand more severe weather and protect us from the effects of environmental degradation from sources that are beyond our ability to control.